Converg3nce/matic-docs/docs/develop/metatransactions/metatransactions-gsn.md

 We're going to start a local relay server for our purpose.
 If you want to run a public relayer in a public blockchain, then you need to read this [one](https://docs.opengsn.org/gsn-provider/running-own-relay.html).

+You can also expose this local relayer for public usage, but in that case make sure you set proper params while starting it.
+This local relayer can be exposed to public by using tunneling tool like `ngrok`.

+> Install ngrok: `npm i -g ngrok`

+> Run ngrok, for exposing local endpoint for public usage: `npx ngrok http <relayer-port>`

 ```bash
 npx gsn-run-relay --Workdir <workdir> --DevMode --RelayHubAddress <hub_address>
 # check here too: https://docs.opengsn.org/gsn-provider/gsn-helpers.html#run